unoplatform/uno/doc/articles/faq.md

 ## How do you choose which APIs are being implemented ?

-- If the API is present in .NET Standard, it is generally suggested to use this on instead of the UWP one. (e.g System.IO or System.Net.HttpClient)
+- If the API is present in .NET Standard, it is generally suggested to use this one instead of the UWP one. (e.g System.IO or System.Net.HttpClient)
-- Based on the popularity of suggestions in the [Uno.UI issues list](https://github.com/nventive/Uno/issues).
+- Missing APIs will be implemented based on the popularity of suggestions in the [Uno.UI issues list](https://github.com/nventive/Uno/issues).
 Make sure to open one for the APIs you need.

 ## Can I know at runtime which APIs are implemented ?